qiboteam/qibocal/doc/source/developer-guides/new_protocol.rst

 How to add a new protocol
 =========================

-In this tutorial we show how to add new protocol to ``Qibocal``.
+In this tutorial we show how to add a new protocol to ``Qibocal``.

 Protocol implementation in ``Qibocal``
 --------------------------------------

-Currently, characterization/calibration protocols in ``Qibocal`` are implemented by performing a clear separation between *input parameters*, *data acquired* and *results*.
+Currently, characterization/calibration protocols are divided in three steps: `acquisition`, `fit` and `plot`. ``Qibocal`` provides three data structures  *input parameters*, *data acquired* and

-These are then connected through the following functions:
+*results*, that collect all the information concerning the routine.

+The relationship between steps and data structures are summarized in the following bullets:

-* `acquisition` that receives as input `parameters` and outputs `data`
+* `acquisition` receives as input `parameters` and outputs `data`
-* `fit` that receives as input `data` and outputs `results`
+* `fit` receives as input `data` and outputs `results`
-* `plot` that receives as input `data` and `results` to visualize the protocol
+* `plot` receives as input `data` and `results` to visualize the protocol

-We believe that this approach is useful in order to code protocols that aims at achieving a specific task.
-However, this approach is flexible enough to show some data acquired without performing a post-processing analysis.
+This approach is flexible enough to allow the data acquisition without performing a post-processing analysis.

 Step by step tutorial
 ---------------------